lvgl/lv_port_renesas_rz-g3e-evkit/README.md

     <img src="https://github.com/user-attachments/assets/87c1f2e5-0260-4772-b711-13fdab467474" width="75%">
 </a> -->

-Here are the results of the benchmark with single-threaded software rendering to an OpenGLES EGL display, with a 16 ms refresh period (60 FPS target).
+Here are the results of the benchmark with multi-threaded software rendering to an OpenGLES EGL display, with a 16 ms refresh period (60 FPS target).

 | Name                      | Avg.
 CPU | Avg.
 FPS | Avg. time | render time | flush time |